Approved Non-CS Courses

 - EE 555 (3 UNITS): Broadband Network Architectures Broadband network architectures and services, technologies for high-speed access and core networks, optical infrastructure for layered network architectures, high performance switch and router architectures.
 Prerequisites: EE 450 and EE 503.

 - EE 559 (3 UNITS): Mathematical Pattern Recognition Distribution free classification, discriminant functions, training algorithms; statistical classification, parametric and nonparametric techniques; artificial neural networks.
-Corequisites: EE 441 and EE 503.
+Prerequisites: EE 503 and EE 441 or EE 510.

 - EE 569 (4 UNITS): Introduction to Digital Image Processing Image sampling, 2-D image transform, image enhancement, geometric image modification, morphologic processing, edge detection, texture analysis, image filtering and restoration.
 Recommended Preparation: EE 503, C/C++ or Matlab programming ability.